rustyorg/rustygit/README.md

 # rustygit
-A port of https://github.com/jesseduffield/lazygit to rust
+A git TUI inspired by https://github.com/jesseduffield/lazygit, written in rust